AI Executive Assistant Agent for a PE Firm: 12 Hours/Week Reclaimed Per Partner

 Solution

 The firm deployed an AI executive assistant agent integrated with Microsoft 365 for email and calendar, Salesforce for the deal pipeline CRM, Carta for portfolio company cap table data, and internal SharePoint for board documents and investment memos.
 The agent handled four primary workflows: (1) Scheduling: parsed meeting requests from email, checked partner availability and preferences (no Monday mornings, 30-minute buffers between meetings, priority for portfolio CEOs), proposed times, and handled the back-and-forth until confirmed.
 (2) Deal flow coordination: generated Monday pipeline reports automatically from Salesforce—new deals entered, stage changes, upcoming deadlines, and partner assignments.
 (3) Board meeting prep: 48 hours before each board meeting, assembled a prep package with the portfolio company's latest financials, KPI dashboard, previous meeting action items and their status, and a 1-page briefing note.
-(4) Inbox triage: classified incoming email by urgency and category, drafted responses for routine items (scheduling confirmations, document requests, introduction acknowledgments), and surfaced items requiring partner judgment.
-Setup took 3 weeks including preference calibration for each partner and integration testing.
+(4) Inbox triage: classified incoming email by urgency and category, drafted responses for routine items (scheduling confirmations, document requests, introduction acknowledgments), and surfaced items requiring partner judgment. ### Implementation timeline

 Results